HackYourFuture/JavaScript2/Week3/README.md

 Let's draw the line to programming.
 Simply put, just like context gives meaning to a word, `scope` gives meaning to a variable/object.

-The meaning is defined by whether or not the variable is accessible or not.
-If the variable is not within the scope
+That meaning is defined by whether or not the variable is accessible.
+If the variable is not within the "scope" (you could also call it "reach") of any given code block, it can't access it.

 For further research, check out the following: